Visits to Psychiatric Wards and Facilities by Children

 Concerns about the desirability of a child visiting may arise in a number of areas.
 These could relate to:

 A range of options may present themselves when concerns are identified in any of the areas above, and the concerns need not automatically result in a refusal of visiting.
-The hospital multi-disciplinary team must obtain a balance between the management of risk of harm and the interests of the child/ren and patients.
+The hospital multi-disciplinary team must obtain a balance between the management of risk of harm (which will be identified within the risk assessment) and the interests of the child/ren and patients.

-It may be helpful for the Hospital Trust and / or Local Safeguarding Children Partnership to consider whether or not to provide a service to facilitate contact.
-Research has highlighted the dangers of loss of contact with children for people who are psychiatric in-patients in hospital.
+Research in the UK has highlighted the dangers of loss of contact with children for people who are psychiatric in-patients in hospital.

 The ward manager/nurse in charge may refuse to allow a child to visit if they have reason to believe it is not in the best interest of the child or patient.